 Learn what to expect when visiting Yosemite National Park in February

 Winter is a magical time in Yosemite National Park.
 There are few experiences like watching snow blanket the granite domes and lodgepole pines.
-Visiting the park in February has wonderful benefits such as fewer crowds, as well as some drawbacks like road closures because of snow.
-If you can make it to Yosemite in February, you will have an amazing trip, and leave with an appreciation for the snow and solitude of winter in the park.
+Visiting the park in February has terrific benefits, such as fewer crowds and drawbacks, like road closures because of snow.
+If you can make it to Yosemite in February, you will have a fantastic trip and leave with an appreciation for the snow and solitude of winter in the park.

 benefits of visiting in february

 The biggest benefit to visiting Yosemite in February is the lack of crowds.
 Summer is the busiest time of the year, and spring and fall are also bustling—although not nearly as busy as summer.
 Winter is a season of peace and quiet.
-The other main benefit to visiting in February is the beauty of the snow fall covering the domes of the Valley or the giant sequoias of Mariposa Grove.
-It is truly a winter wonderland.
-And the low lighting in winter makes for great photography.
+The other main benefit to visiting in February is the beauty of the snow covering the Valley’s domes or the giant sequoias of Mariposa Grove.
+It is truly a winter wonderland, and the low lighting in winter makes for great photography.

-An additional benefit to visiting in February is the ease of last minute trips.
-While a spur of the moment trip to Yosemite in the summer will leave you will no where to stay and not even a campsite available, you are much more likely to be able to find accommodations in the winter even if your trip is only a few weeks away.
-So check the availability if you happen to be in the are or have a couple extra days off work.
+An additional benefit to visiting in February is the ease of last-minute trips.
+While a spur-of-the-moment trip to Yosemite in the summer will leave you nowhere to stay and not even a campsite available, you are much more likely to find accommodations in the winter, even if your trip is only a few weeks away.
+Check the availability if you are in the area or have a couple of extra days off work.

 While road closures due to snow can be annoying as they block off places you may have wanted to visit, they are a mixed blessing as they make visitors really explore the areas that are accessible.
-Many summer visitors spend much of their time in the park driving around from one place to another or sitting in crowded traffic, but with limited options when visiting Yosemite in February, guests really get to explore the valley without feeling as though they are missing out on other areas.
-And while some of the bigger wildlife like bears as well as snakes will be hibernating, most of the resident animals are far from dormant during this season and visitors are more likely to see more elusive creatures that are absent in summer.
+Many summer visitors spend much of their time in the park driving around from one place to another or sitting in heavy traffic.
+Still, with limited options when visiting Yosemite in February, guests really get to explore the valley without feeling as though they are missing out on other areas.
+While some of the bigger wildlife, like bears and snakes, will be hibernating, most of the resident animals are far from dormant during this season.
+Visitors are more likely to see more elusive creatures absent in summer.
 As an added bonus, the bugs that are such a nuisance in the summer can’t live in the cold and thus don’t bother the visitors.

-But perhaps the most famous benefit to visiting Yosemite in February is the fire fall.
+But perhaps the most famous benefit of visiting Yosemite in February is the fire fall.
 This very strange phenomenon occurs around the second week of February each year.
-Horsetail Falls, a small waterfall that cascades over the east side of El Capitan is barely noticed among all the abundance of thundering falls elsewhere in the park.
-But in mid-late February, when the sunset lighting hits the water at the perfect angle, the falls seems to emit it’s own brilliant orange light, making it look like a stream of fire being poured off the cliff.
-This phenomenon draws in quite a crowd as it is becoming more well-known, but is well worth the hype it creates.
+Horsetail Falls, a small waterfall cascading over the east side of El Capitan, is barely noticed among the abundance of thundering falls in the park.
+Still, in mid-late February, when the sunset lighting hits the water at the perfect angle, the falls seem to emit it’s own brilliant orange light, making it look like a stream of fire being poured off the cliff.
+This phenomenon draws in quite a crowd as it is becoming more well-known, and it is well worth the hype it creates.

 drawbacks to visiting in february

-The snow in Yosemite is a double-edged sword, making it beautiful, but also closing many of the roads.
-The biggest drawback to visiting in February is the closures of Tioga Road and Glacier Point Road typically closing in November, and opening in late-May.
-Highway 140 that runs through the Valley is open year-round, but may have snow chain restrictions.
+The snow in Yosemite is a double-edged sword, making it beautiful but also closing many of the roads.
+The biggest drawback to visiting in February is the closures of Tioga Road and Glacier Point Road, typically closing in November, and opening in late May.
+Highway 140, which runs through the Valley, is open year-round but may have snow chain restrictions.
 Mariposa Grove Road is also closed in February, although you can park your car at the Mariposa Grove Welcome Plaza and walk the two-mile Washburn Trail to the grove.

-Besides the road closures, it’s exceedingly cold in Yosemite in February which requires visitors to come with more gear and to do more preparation before hand.
-Many trails will be completely swallowed up in snow, so even if the trail is still open, visitors will have to navigate by other means than following the cleared dirt path.
-While accommodations may be easier to find, be prepared to spend more time packing as you will need many layers to enjoy the park and have the winter wonderland experience you are hoping for.
+Besides the road closures, it’s exceedingly cold in Yosemite in February, requiring visitors to come with more gear and prepare beforehand.
+Many trails will be wholly swallowed up in the snow, so even if the trail is still open, visitors will have to navigate by other means than following the cleared dirt path.
+While accommodations may be easier to find, be prepared to spend more time packing as you will need many layers to enjoy the park and have the winter wonderland experience, you are hoping for.

-While much of the wildlife is still active in the winter, the iconic black bears as well as reptiles such as snakes and lizards will be hibernating and are not to be found.
+While much of the wildlife is still active in the winter, the iconic black bears and reptiles such as snakes and lizards will be hibernating and are not to be found.
 So if seeing a black bear is the reason for your visit, better to wait for the summer months when they will be out and about.

 things to do in february

-February is a fantastic time to explore Yosemite Valley in the absence of crowds.
-The beauty and majesty of snow in the Valley makes the park very photography-friendly.
-Make sure you catch sunrise or sunset from Tunnel View, just outside the Valley.
-Also, there are short but sweet hiking options in the Valley, Hetch Hetchy, Wawona and Mariposa Grove.
-If the weather get too nasty, the Ansel Adams Gallery or the Yosemite Museum, both by the Yosemite Valley Visitor Center, are great options to learn more about the park from the shelter of a heated building.
+February is a fantastic time to explore Yosemite Valley without crowds.
+The beauty and majesty of snow in the Valley make the park very photography-friendly.
+Ensure you catch sunrise or sunset from Tunnel View, just outside the Valley.
+Also, there are short but sweet hiking options in the Valley, Hetch Hetchy, Wawona, and Mariposa Grove.
+If the weather gets too nasty, the Ansel Adams Gallery or the Yosemite Museum, both by the Yosemite Valley Visitor Center, are great options to learn more about the park from the shelter of a heated building.
 You can read NPS’ current conditions before heading out for the day.

 A unique experience in Yosemite when visiting in February is to go downhill skiing or snowboarding at the Yosemite Ski and Snowboard Area.
-There are also many winter time alternatives to hiking such as snowshoeing and cross country skiing.
-These options are great for seeing some parts of the park that are closed to cars in the winter such as Mariposa Grove and Glacier Point Road.
+There are also many wintertime alternatives to hiking, such as snowshoeing and cross-country skiing.
+These options are great for seeing some parts of the park that are closed to cars in the winter, such as Mariposa Grove and Glacier Point Road.
 Guided bus tours also operate throughout the winter months if you’d prefer to sip hot chocolate while observing the scenery out the window.
-If the more adventurous snow sports aren’t your thing, there are ample opportunities for sledding, building snow-men, and other play-in-the-snow activities that the whole family will enjoy.
+If the more adventurous snow sports aren’t your thing, the whole family will enjoy ample opportunities for sledding, building snowmen, and other play-in-the-snow activities.
 Both Crane Flat and Yosemite Hospitality host areas for such snow play.
 There’s also an outdoor ice skating rink at Curry Village that is not to be missed.

 While there are some options for hiking and backpacking in Yosemite in February, the options are limited due to the massive amounts of snow.
-However, there are some short hiking options available as well as guided, all inclusive hikes that will allow you to relax and enjoy the area without being pressured about planning your own itinerary.
-And don’t forget to go stargazing on those cold winter nights.
-Make sure to bring a plenty of layers and maybe a blanket too, but you won’t want to miss the brilliant constellations of winter.
+However, some short hiking options and guided, all-inclusive hikes will allow you to relax and enjoy the area without being pressured about planning your own itinerary.

 Another popular activity when visiting Yosemite in February is wildlife and landscape photography.
 The stunning vistas that have been the subject of thousands– if not millions– of pictures take on an ethereal feel when mantled in snow and present some unique photo opportunities.
 You don’t need a fancy camera or much photography skills besides clicking the shutter to capture these amazing scenes.
-The local wildlife is also a typical subject for photography and those who patiently wait by the river or hike into the back country are likely to see animals such as mink, otters, water fowl, eagles, and perhaps even a bobcat, many of which are seldom observed in the summer.
+The local wildlife is also a typical subject for photography, and those who patiently wait by the river or hike into the backcountry are likely to see animals such as mink, otters, waterfowl, eagles, and perhaps even bobcats, many of which are seldom observed in the summer.